 - Tropical Fish Hobbyist–TFH does have a free, no-frills, content-only version of their magazine on the website.
 The reading experience is not quite the same as a magazine, per se, but did I mention it’s content-only?

 UPDATE SINCE ORIGINAL PUBLICATION: A few of the online reef magazine titles mentioned in this post are not published anymore.
 Even though I can’t control that, I’m sorry about that, because I know that is what a lot of you are looking for.
 You can still find a lot of great information from the archives of the magazines listed above, thanks to the beauty of the world wide web, nothing is lost.
 If you know about other free online magazine resources, please leave a comment and let me know, so I can add it.

-One other major caveat here: if I was to rank the the best coral magazine here, regardless of price, it would have to be Coral Magazine, the bi-monthly aquarium magazine.
-It is a little bit pricey ($39/year), but is worth it, because every page of coral magazine is written for the coral aquarium hobbyist and the information is high quality.
+One other major caveat here: if I was to rank the best coral magazine here, regardless of price, it would have to be Coral Magazine, the bi-monthly aquarium magazine.
+It is a little bit pricey ($39/year), but its worth it because every page of the magazine is written for the coral aquarium hobbyist and the information is high quality.
 You can get your subscription from the Reef to Rainforest site, or from Amazon.com, if you are like me and want to have your subscriptions all managed through a single portal.
 Please note, those links to Amazon are considered to be affiliate links–which means that if you subscribe as a result of clicking through those links, I will earn a small commission, at no additional cost to you.
-But please note, I recommend Coral magazine with or without a referral link, because it is the best coral magazine out there.
+But please note, I recommend Coral magazine with or without a referral link because it is the best coral magazine out there.